 Polymerase Chain Reaction/Fluorescence Monitoring

-Fetal Genotyping: Amniotic fluid OR two T-25 flasks at 80 percent confluency of cultured amniocytes.
-If the client is unable to culture amniocytes, this can be arranged by contacting ARUP Client Services at (800) 522-2787.
+If the client is unable to culture amniocytes or CVS, this can be arranged by contacting ARUP Client Services at (800) 522-2787.

-Cultured Amniocytes: Fill flasks with culture media.
-Transport two T-25 flasks at 80 percent confluency of cultured amniocytes filled with culture media.
-Backup cultures must be retained the client's institution until testing is complete.
+Cultured amniocytes AND cultured CVS: Transport two T-25 flasks at 80 percent confluency filled with culture media.
+Backup cultures must be retained at the client's institution until testing is complete.

 Maternal specimen is recommended for proper test interpretation if contamination of the fetal specimen from the mother is suspected.
 Order Maternal Cell Contamination.
 Patient History Form is available on the ARUP website or by contacting ARUP Client Services.

 Cultured amniocytes and cultured CVS Fetal Specimen: Ambient: 48 hours; Refrigerated: Unacceptable; Frozen: Unacceptable